Basel AML Index 2021

-This is the ninth edition of the Basel AML Index.
+This is the 10th Public Edition of the Basel AML Index.

 The Basel AML Index is an independent annual ranking that assesses the risk of money laundering and terrorist financing (ML/TF) around the world.